sketch-city/harvey-api/README.md

 Design Choices
 -------------

-* one benefit of building our own api is so that we can get rid of using google-sheets eventually.
+* Hosted on Heroku
-* Hosted on Heroku and Amazon RDS
+* Postgres / MiniTest / ActiveJob

 Thanks To:
 ---------